gini/gini-capture-sdk-android/screenapiexample/README.md

 ### GVL 3.0.0 and newer

 The Gini API SDK is not used directly.
-The default networking plugin, which was used when configuring and creating a `GiniVision` instance, takes care of communicating with the Gini API.
+The default networking plugin, which was used when configuring and creating a `GiniCapture` instance, takes care of communicating with the Gini API.

 Customization